This Day In Writing History

 "Art is the stored honey of the human soul, gathered on wings of misery and travail." - Theodore Dreiser

-Today's video features a reading of Theodore Dreiser's classic essay, The Factory.
+Today's video features a complete reading of Theodore Dreiser's classic epic novel, An American Tragedy.
 Enjoy!